 2. Social scaffolding through group sharing

 Sharing leaves (supportive people) helped him realize he was not alone.
-He heard others’ stories and felt belonging.
-I offered metaphors of support (“your trunk is strong even in storms”), which strengthened communal identity.
+He heard others’ stories and felt a sense of belonging.
+Through Tree of Life Narrative Therapy, I offered metaphors of support (“your trunk is strong even in storms”), which strengthened communal identity.

 3. Externalizing trauma symptoms